HOURS & LOCATIONS

 WE DO NOT USE MSG OR NITRATES

 ALL of our meats, eggs, fresh herbs, fruit, cheeses and vegetables come from local, sustainable or organic Texas sources.
 The vast majority of our produce comes from farms within miles of Austin, or in the city.
+Our dry goods and pantry items like flour, sugar, vinegar, molasses, tamari and butter are certified organic.

 Our game meats – venison and wild boar – are not farmed, but truly wild and free-ranging and harvested under Government inspection by Broken Arrow Ranch in Ingram.
 Pork is sourced from Richardson Farm (Rockdale), Twin Oaks Ranch (Dinero), Black Hill Ranch (Sealy) and Full Quiver Farm (Kemp, via Burgundy Boucherie in Grandview).
 Beef is grass fed and sourced from Windy Hill Farm, Black Hill Ranch, Augustus Ranch or Richardson Farm.
 Chickens are pasture raised and delivered fresh weekly from Dewberry Hills Farm in Lexington and Hausbar Farm in Central Austin.